gardener/gardener/docs/api-reference/core.md

 <td>
 <em>(Optional)</em>
 <p>Namespace is the name of the namespace that has been created for the Project object.
-A nil value means that Gardener will determine the name of the namespace.</p>
+A nil value means that Gardener will determine the name of the namespace.
+This field is immutable.</p>
 </td>
 </tr>
 <tr>